Ogilvy ups Michele Anderson to co-leading role for US PR amid reorganization

 Ogilvy is first rolling out the unified structure under one single brand in the U.S. in April under newly appointed CEO Lou Aversano, previously CEO of Ogilvy & Mather New York.

-Anderson and Smith will report to Aversano.
+Anderson will report to Aversano, while Smith will report to Seifert.

 "[Smith] is helping to ensure our influence and PR skills stay at the forefront on behalf of our client portfolio, not only in the U.S. with [Anderson’s] partnership, but equally given our business in Europe, Asia, and Latin America," said Aversano.

-Note: This story was updated on February 16 to correct that Smith reports to Seifert.